karthik-33/karthik-33.github.io/_posts/2017-01-16-IMDB-Top-250-movies.md

     make_plot(y_test, y_pred, name)
 ```

-The following show the performance of these models.
+The following charts show the performance of these models.
 It's clear that an optimized base decision tree does not do well in predicting ratings, but the ensemble techniques (Random Forest and Gradient Boosting) greatly improve performance.

 <img src = "../img/gs_dt.png" width = "500" height = "400">